LagunaISW/farandula-research/README.md

 The content of this topic can be found in the `git-workflow` directory.

+- Explore the Git Flow plugin for using a standard way of branching features, bug fixes, etc.
+- Document how to do Pull Requests in GitHub using the Git Flow workflow.
+- How to integrate code reviews with the Pull Request mechanism.
+- If possible: How to automate testing and deployment with GitHub.

 ## Tests workflow

 The content of this topic can be found in the `tests-workflow` directory.

+- Explore various types of testing for the project
+- Test integration with GitHub (https://travis-ci.org/)

 ## Deployment

 The content of this topic can be found in the `deployment` directory.

+- Heroku deployment: dev branch (stage) & release branch (release).
+- Maybe use Docker to minimize configuration problems for the team.
+- One script for build -> test -> deploy